 People can start to believe, for example:

-- that people cannot be relied on to give the security they need
+that people cannot be relied on to give them the security they need

-- that they need to sacrifice their needs in favour of the other person, in order to keep them close
+that they need to sacrifice their needs in favour of the other person, in order to keep themselves close

 The way we develop our attachment style can depend upon a number of factors and experiences.

 Individuals are rarely tied at all times into one style – often we respond differently, depending on the relationship and circumstance.
 However, living within an insecure style can be tiring!
 It takes a lot of effort to maintain a feeling of safety, and this extra effort can spill over into other areas of our life.
 It can impact our general well-being, levels of self-esteem and ultimately, our mood and anxiety.
 So how might therapy help?
 Firstly, knowledge is power.
 The more we understand about ourselves, the better placed we are to respond to situations which we might find difficult.
 Therapy, particularly Cognitive Behavioural Therapy, aims to unpick the thoughts, worries or fears we might have about ourselves or the relationships we have, and the behaviours which we might use to make ourselves feel safer.

 It aims to build a ‘toolkit’ of helpful self-soothing techniques so that if we find ourselves stuck within our previous unhelpful coping strategies, we have other options to try.